freenet-public/got-swag/README.md

 ### Validation

 - `validate( data, schema )`
-  - Validate JSON data against a JSON schema
+  - Validate JSON data against a [JSON schema](http://json-schema.org/)
-  - If `data` or `schema` are omitted, the last response is validated against the current operation's response schema
+  - If `data` or `schema` are omitted (strictly equal to `undefined`), the last response is validated against the current operation's response schema

 ### Requests